 Deseo recibir un correo electrónico con los datos de mi cita en la dirección que he proporcionado.
 (I wish an email with the appointment information to be sent to me).

-As we have mentioned, paperwork requested can sometimes vary by station, especially in more complicated cases, so be patient and allow for at least two visits in your planning.
+As we have mentioned, paperwork requested can sometimes vary by station/office, especially in more complicated cases, so be patient and allow for at least two visits in your planning.

 Please feedback to us on how helpful this explanation is at [email protected] so we can improve it for future users.
 However, please note that we cannot give individual, personalised advice on your circumstances.
 Click here for organisations near to you that may be able to help with additional advice based on their own experiences with other British nationals.